 His name (pronounced MI-das, like King Midas) comes from Greek mythology and is also the name of one of Jupiter’s moons.

 Smallest of the Zoo's Amur tigers.
 Zoya is active and curious.
 She loves to play and practice her stalking behaviors.

-Zoya's name means "life" in Russian and was chosen by Facebook users during a two-week poll to name her.
+Zoya's name means "life" in Russian and was chosen by Facebook fans during a two-week poll to name her.

 Look no further.
 Connect with our amazing animals and learn about the wild places they come from.